Maharashtra coop dept directs housing societies to draft pet policy; BMC releases 2025 guidelines

 4) Use of leashes/muzzles by pet owners

 Pet owners should leash their pets in all common areas.
 Leashing of dogs assures passers-by that they are safe.
 Leashing also ensures the safety of the pet from being run over by vehicles on streets or being the cause of accidents.
 However, no one can insist on using muzzles.
-Note that under the law, negligent pet owners will be penalised, which the aggrieved parties can avail of.
+Note that under the law, negligent pet owners will be penalised, which the aggrieved parties can avail themselves of.

 5) Defecation by pets in community premises